drublic/css-modal/README.md

 something else to create custom events.

-# Bug Reports And Feature Requests
+## Bug reports and feature requests

 If you got something that's worth including into the project please [open an issue](https://github.com/drublic/css-modal/issues) for further